AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-a-segment.md

 # Create a segment

-This document provides a tutorial for developing, testing, previewing, and saving a segment definition using the [Adobe Experience Platform Segmentation Service API](../api/getting-started.md).
+This document provides a tutorial for developing, testing, previewing, and saving a segment definition using the [DNL Adobe Experience Platform Segmentation Service API](../api/getting-started.md).

 For information on how to build segments using the user interface, please see the [Segment Builder guide](../ui/overview.md).

 ## Getting started

-This tutorial requires a working understanding of the various Adobe Experience Platform services involved in creating audience segments.
+This tutorial requires a working understanding of the various [!DNL Adobe Experience Platform] services involved in creating audience segments.
 Before beginning this tutorial, please review the documentation for the following services:

-- [Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+- [!DNL Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-- [Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
+- [!DNL Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
-- [Experience Data Model (XDM)](../../xdm/home.md): The standardized framework by which Platform organizes customer experience data.
+- [!DNL Experience Data Model (XDM)](../../xdm/home.md): The standardized framework by which Platform organizes customer experience data.

-The following sections provide additional information that you will need to know in order to successfully make calls to the Platform APIs.
+The following sections provide additional information that you will need to know in order to successfully make calls to the [!DNL Platform] APIs.

 ### Reading sample API calls